Erin Doherty, CC Contributor, had planned the trip of a lifetime but landed her dream job just months before she was set to leave.

 An Unexpected Offer

 I can’t say the timing of my trip was ideal.
 I didn’t have a steady job and had been working retail since high school.
 After college, I realized that I needed to make a change if I wanted to do something different with my life.
-So, I got a temp job and started planning my trip.
+So, I got a temp job and started planning my trip to take a month off work.

 I’d heard great things about the company beforehand, but it turns out that the temp job was anything but good.
 In fact, it was horrible—and not in the way where you have to work long hours for little pay.
 The atmosphere was verbally abusive and racist/misogynistic, which made me very uncomfortable.
 I’ve never been one to give up easily—as evidenced by my previous veteran status at a retail establishment—but this environment was too much for me to handle.
 So this is a lesson for all of you career women out there: there’s a difference between paying your dues and knowing your limits.
 Don’t let anyone put you down or make you feel less than what you are worth.